 Christopher Wool lives and works in New York City and Marfa, Texas.
 His most recent exhibition, See Stop Run, was on view at 101 Greenwich St in New York, March 14-July 28, 2024.

-Generous support has been provided by Lee and Mike Cohn and Lori and Alexandre Chemla, and the City of Marfa.
+Generous support was provided by Bob and Nora Ackerley, Lee and Mike Cohn, Lori and Alexandre Chemla, Rice Office of Research – Creative Ventures, and the city of Marfa, Texas